alanh0vx/LocalLLM/README.md

 ## Using with LM Studio

 If you prefer using a graphical interface, LM Studio allows you to download and run GGUF models locally with a convenient UI.
 To integrate LM Studio with this chatbot, simply configure LM Studio to expose an OpenAI-compatible API (via Settings > Server > Enable API Server).

-Then, modify the backend code to send requests to http://localhost:1234/v1/chat/completions instead of using llama-cpp-python.
-This allows your chatbot to work with models hosted in LM Studio while keeping all data local.